ruchitgandhi/MEAN_Docker/README.md

 ### Docker Swarm Mode

+Start Docker Swarm on local using - docker swarm init

 #### Running using my published docker images on Docker Hub
-Start Docker Swarm on local using - docker swarm init

-run docker-compose build on cmd to build the docker images.
-The configuration file for docker-compose is docker-compose.yml.
+Remove the "build" and "links" commands from the docker-compose.yml.
+They are not needed since data is being picked from images and not from local.

 run docker stack deploy --compose-file docker-compose.yml mean_docker to start the application.
 3 docker images will start running - Angular UI, Express NodeJS server, MongoDb Database